keinsell/neuroneek/README.md

 **Note:** This method might be best for users who always want the absolute newest version of the application.
 However, it may be less stable than the pre-built binaries.

-### Usage

-After installation, you can start using the application by running the `psylog` command in your terminal.
-The application provides a command-line interface (CLI) for interacting with its features and functionalities.

 ```bash
 ❯ neuronek --help
 ```

-## Features
+## Usage

-### Ingestions
+### Ingestion Journaling

 Ingestions are fundamental area of application, they represent human interaction with chemical compound of choice.
 Ingestion explains what compound was ingested, how it was ingested and when it was ingested.
+Application expose simple, scriptable interface which allows for storage and retrieval of structured data.

 #### [🗎 Log Ingestion](https://keinsell.youtrack.cloud/articles/NEU-A-3)